fkmendes/SSE/validation/EXAMPLES.md

 ## (2) Plotting all graphs in R (see examples_xml_plots.R)

 You can find all the code to plot the posterior distributions and other graphs in examples_xml_plots.R.
+Below, "/path/to/SSE/validation" should be replaced with your local path to the validation folder that comes with this git repository.
 We will just call the script and let it do all the work.

 ```